 Is Uber in Egypt safe for female travellers?

-What I also loved is there was a lot of bad ass female Uber drivers in Cairo and, although I couldn’t choose a woman driver via the app, I always felt more assured in that cab.
+What I also loved is there were a lot of female Uber drivers in Cairo and, although I couldn’t choose a woman driver via the app, I always felt more assured in that cab.